Table of Contents

 There are many possible causes of anemia, including:

 - A shortage of iron, which is most commonly due to blood loss from heavy or long menstrual periods, frequent nosebleeds, or internal bleeding; referred to as 'iron deficiency anemia'

 - A shortage of B vitamins: a shortage of the vitamin B12 is referred to as 'pernicious anemia'; a shortage of the B vitamin folic acid (folate) can also cause anemia

 - Many opportunistic infections (OIs) related to HIV disease

 - Kidney or bone marrow damage

 - Some drugs that are commonly used to treat HIV and related infections

 Anemia has been a long-standing problem for people living with HIV (HIV+).
 Although serious anemia has become less common since people started using combinations of HIV drugs, anemia continues to affect people living with HIV, especially those with lower CD4 counts (<200).
 On average, anemia occurs in eight out of ten people diagnosed with AIDS.
 Factors that are linked to a greater likelihood of anemia in people living with HIV include:

 - Having a higher viral load

-- Poor nutrition: not eating enough of the right foods, or not taking in the nutrients of the foods eaten (malabsorption) (For more information, see The Well Project's article on Nutrition and HIV)
+- Poor nutrition: not eating enough of the right foods, or not taking in the nutrients of the foods eaten (malabsorption) (for more information, see our fact sheet on Nutrition and HIV)